 French Wire Laundry Basket, Matelasse Bench Covers, Upholstered Benches, Wood Candlesticks, Vintage Dresser in Closet Vintage

 French Poem Stencil on Dresser Mirror Royal Designs

-Wall Color: Benjamin Moore “White” which is almost exactly like: BEHR ULTRA PURE WHITE
+Wall Color: Benjamin Moore White OC-151 which is practically identical to BEHR ULTRA PURE WHITE

 Thanks for the Encouragement!

 If you are still reading…wow…so thankful you are on this journey with us toward completion–chronicling these adventures has energized us and kept us accountable.

 Care to see our master bath reveal?